JankariTech/blog/src/assets/TDDInGo.md

 ....
 ```

-a lot of failures, you have guessed it, the conversion does not work.
-So lets implement some bits.
+A lot of failures, you have guessed it, the conversion does not work.
+So let's implement some bits.

 We know that BS is 56 point something years ahead of Gregorian.
 So adding 56 to the gregorian year should help:
 ```diff